Lecce Cathedral: Bell tower

 The bell tower was constructed in 1661–1662 by Lecce architect Giuseppe Zimbalo at the request of bishop Luigi Pappacoda.
 It was built to replace the previous Norman bell tower, erected by Goffredo d'Altavilla, which crumbled at the beginning of the 17th century.
 It has a square shape and appears to be made up of five tapered levels, the last of which is surmounted by an octagonal majolica dome, on which there is an iron statue of Sant'Oronzo.
-The top four floors have a single window on each side, and each has a balustrade going completely around its perimeter.
+The top four floors (now accessible via a panoramic lift) have a single window on each side, and each has a balustrade going completely around its perimeter.
 Engraved on plaques located over the mullioned windows are Latin inscriptions taken from the writings of Giovanni Lecce Camillo Palma.
 At a height of 72 meters, the bell tower offers views of the Adriatic Sea, and on clear days even the mountains of Albania are visible.
 It leans slightly due to a partly sunken foundation.